 Nicotinic acid (but not nicotinamide) in high doses may be prescribed to lower high cholesterol and triglyceride (lipid) levels in the blood, but whether niacin reduces the risk of coronary artery disease and stroke is unclear.

 Such high doses of niacin can cause flushing, itching, gout, and liver damage (rarely) and increase the level of sugar (glucose) in the blood.
 Most side effects can be minimized by starting with a relatively low dose and gradually increasing the dose.
 Taking aspirin before taking nicotinic acid and taking nicotinic acid after meals also help.
-If the side effects of nicotinic acid are intolerable, the dose may be decreased, other (especially extended-release) formulations may be tried, or niacin may be stopped and another lipid-lowering drug substituted (see Lipid-Lowering Drugs).
+If the side effects of nicotinic acid are intolerable, the dose may be decreased, other (especially extended-release) formulations may be tried, or niacin may be stopped and another lipid-lowering drug substituted (see Table: Lipid-Lowering Drugs).

 Last full review/revision October 2014 by Larry E. Johnson, MD, PhD